prateekverma145/edu_site/README.md

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!
+### Docker installation
+Install and docker to your pc and run docker desktop\
+go to the repo location\
+run docker-compose up --build

 ### `npm run eject`